-Nausea and vomiting are common after surgery.
-They are especially common if you've also had chemotherapy or radiation.
-Other symptoms after surgery include a loss of appetite or desire to eat, and "wasting syndrome" called cachexia.
-This is a wasting away of muscle, organ tissue, and other lean body mass.
+Nausea and vomiting are common after surgery, and you’re even more likely to have these symptoms if you've also had chemotherapy or radiation.
+Other symptoms include a loss of appetite or desire to eat, and "wasting syndrome," when your body wastes away from lack of nutrition.
 It's often accompanied by weight loss and weakness.

-- Eat several smaller meals throughout the day instead of three big meals.
+- Eat several smaller meals throughout the day instead of three big ones.

 - Try protein shakes, yogurt, and liquid protein drinks instead of solid foods.